Advising and Registration in Your First Year

 There are many two-credit options for those who are new to dance.
-If you have a serious interest in dance, no matter what your previous experience, consider selecting the four-credit First-Year Dance Intensive as one of the courses in your ideal schedule.
+If you have a serious interest in dance, no matter what your previous experience, consider selecting the four-credit Dance Intensive: Embodiment through Improvisation and Performance as one of the courses in your ideal schedule.
 In it, students will consider many aspects of dance making and performing; improvisational structures will test and inform the process of creating and moving.
 You may wish to complement it with a two-credit movement practice, which you can add to your schedule in September.
-You are encouraged to attend the first Dance Workshop to find out more about the Program.
+You are encouraged to attend the first Dance Workshop to find out more about the program.

 Interested in drama or in auditioning for a play?

 Closely integrating course work with production opportunities, Bennington drama trains students as creative and versatile theater artists.
-Ranked by the Princeton Review in the top fifteen for “Best College Theater,” the College offers students a thorough grounding in virtually every dimension of theater-making: acting, directing, playwriting, devising, theatre history, dramatic literature, dramaturgy, stage management, and design (set, costume, lights, projection, and sound).
-Students auditioning for a play, prepare a short monologue (up to two minutes).
+Bennington offers students a thorough grounding in virtually every dimension of theater-making: acting, directing, playwriting, devising, theatre history, dramatic literature, dramaturgy, stage management, and design (set, costume, lights, projection, and sound).
+Students auditioning for a play should prepare a short monologue (up to two minutes).
 While memorized monologues are preferred, first-time auditioners are welcome to audition script in hand.
 Auditions take place during the first week of term.
 Further details will be available at the first Drama Forum of the term and on the callboard in VAPA.